khoantd2010/khoantd2010.github.io/_pages/teaching.md

   * Elsevier Journal of Network and Computer Applications
   * IEEE Transaction on Network and Service Management
   * IEEE Access
-  * Springer Journal of Cloud Computing
+  * Springer Nature Journal of Cloud Computing
-  * Springer Journal of Supercomputing
+  * Springer Nature Journal of Supercomputing
   * Journal of Networking and Network Applications
   * Journal of Service Science and Management
   * International Journal of Communication Systems